 Pfsense hardware requirements

-There is a lot of debate on what hardware should be used or shouldn’t be used, but this not in the scope of this article, however, here are the minimum and recommended requirements that may help you to build your own machine.
+There is a lot of debate on what hardware should be used or shouldn’t be used, but this is not in the scope of this article, however, here is the minimum and recommended requirements that may help you to build your own machine.

 - CPU – 500 Mhz